the-teachingRSE-project/competencies/competencies.md

 SureSoft [@SURESOFTLink] is a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg fostering the sustainability of research software by helping researchers adopt practices and tools from the software engineering community [@SURESOFT2022].
-The project implements a twofold approach that combines tools and infrastructure with education in the form of workshops and training.
+Because tools are not enough on their own but require skill-full execution, the project implements a twofold approach that combines tools and infrastructure with education in the form of workshops and training.

 # Values